 The Ministry of Public Works, telephone (20) 22-318-02, is Madagascar's authority responsible for road safety.
 During an emergency, visitors to Antananarivo can contact local police by dialing 117, 22-227-35, or 22-357-09/10.
 U.S. citizens can also call the U.S. Embassy at (261) 20-23-480-00 if assistance is needed in communicating with law enforcement officials.

 Please refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Madagascar, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Madagascar’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 * * *

-This replaces the Country Specific Information for Madagascar dated February 7, 2012, to update sections on Threats to Safety and Security, Crime, Special Circumstances, and Medical Facilities and Health Information.
+This replaces the Country Specific Information for Madagascar dated April 22, 2013, to update sections on Entry/Exit Requirement for U.S. Citizens, Threats to Safety and Security, Crime, and Traffic Safety and Road Conditions.